erinkhoo/hard-skill-learning-list-2019/README.md

 My learning list with resources for 2019 and 2020

 Heavy focus on Machine Learning, Mathematics and supportive Software Engineering.
 I started this repo to prepare for a Masters in Artificial Intelligence with the University of Limerick.
-I have since been accepted and have been doing the MSc over the last +6 months.
+I have since been accepted and have been doing the MSc over the last +13 months.

-Recent progress: (May 2020)
+Recent progress: (Sept 2020)

 - top 9% in Kaggle Titanic: Machine Learning from Disaster
 - top 34% in Kaggle Abstract and Reasoning Challenge